Table of content

 How Development Lifecycle Worked before Agile

-Let’s take a look at how the development lifecycle unraveled before Agile.
+Let’s take a look at how the development lifecycle used to take place before Agile was invented.
 The client would approach the development company with an idea in mind and a list of paper requirements.
 The team would indifferently take this idea, break it down into software requirements, make intuitive UX design, and start coding the entire software at once.
 Once tested and fixed, the product would be launched.

-This development model is called Waterfall or cascade development, as it features the consecutive logical development progress.
+This software development cycle is called Waterfall or cascade development, as it features the consecutive logical development progress.
 The advent of Waterfall was a meaningful shift in software development history, as it disciplined the way teams work on the project and collaborate with the client.

 For many years, the Waterfall framework has been the only option for development teams to build software.
 And for this period, it lived up to the expectations, but the industry revved into gear at some point.
 Now Waterfall is still being used by such big corporations as Gartner for application development.

-Today, developers are burdened with more projects and shorter time-to-market.
+Today, developers are burdened with more projects and have a shorter time-to-market span.
 Development companies had to develop a methodology that would allow them to work faster and create a product by parts rather than an entire software.

 The changes came with app development.
 As more and more apps are entering the market, the time-to-market timeline needs to get shorter.
 The pressure of the competition made the market respond with a faster development process.
-This is how Agile appeared.
+This is how the Agile development lifecycle appeared.

 5 Steps of Agile Development Lifecycle